Hemakuma/cisco-dc-automation/LabGuide/section-6-3-jenkins.md

 	![jenkins](/images/gitlab-305.png)

 5. Switch back to the `jenkins` tab on your browser.
 Fill in the `Source Code Management Form` as shown in the screen below.
+Make sure you have set to `branch to build`  to `master`  branch.

 	![jenkins](/images/jenkins-304.png)